Looking for ways to make life easier?

 9. Start saying no more often.

 Looking for an easy way to make your life easier and live your best life?

 Start saying no and stop filling up your already busy schedule.

 One of the ways we add clutter to our life is by agreeing to more than we can actually handle.

-While I am a big fan of stepping outside of your box and saying yes to everything, there are some situations when you should probably say no. If you say yes to everything, but are ready to pull your hair out, then saying no is a good way to simplify your life in 2020.
+While I am a big fan of stepping outside of your box and saying yes to everything, there are some situations when you should probably say no. If you say yes to everything, but are ready to pull your hair out, then saying no is a good way to simplify your life.

 Think about everything you have said yes to in the past year, and ask yourself these questions: